Mahdi03/Gimmel/docs/Gimmel.md

 ```

 ## Equalization
-Audio equalization (EQ) refers to the attentuation of certain frequencies in an audio signal, and has a wide range of applications.
+Audio equalization (EQ) refers to the attenuation of certain frequencies in an audio signal, and has a wide range of applications.
 EQ is accomplished through **filters** that track amplitude over time and respond according to user-friendly parameters.

 Filters can be FIR or IIR blah blah blah...